Mutual information area laws for thermal free fermions: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the EU (QESSENCE), the EURYI award scheme, the BMBF (QuOReP), and the ERC (TAQ).
-We acknowledge discussions with M.\ Cramer on entanglement properties of free fermionic systems as well as with B.\ Silbermann on second order trace formulae.
+This work has been supported by the EU (QESSENCE, RAQUEL, COST, SIQS, AQuS), the FQXi, the EURYI award scheme, the BMBF (QuOReP), and the ERC (TAQ).
+We acknowledge discussions with M.\ Cramer on entanglement properties of free fermionic systems, with B.\ Silbermann on second order trace formulae, \je{and with A.\ Winter on Renyi entropic mutual informations}.